killerhack987/centos-maven-install/README.md

 # centos-maven-install
 ====================

-This is a script that automates the download and installation of the latest maven
+This is a script that automates the download and installation of the latest maven.

-This was made with help from http://xmodulo.com/2012/05/how-to-install-maven-on-centos.html

 ## How to run: